Can't Succeed in a Project? Maybe it's Time to Question Your Assumptions

 Second "Change Your Assumptions" Project

 I have had a broken vertical blind slat for some months now.
-(I think one of the grand kids did it during a previous visit by my daughter, but they're claiming innocense. . .)
+(I think one of the grand kids did it during a previous visit by my daughter, but they're claiming innocence. . .)

 In any case I have been wondering ever since how I might patch the broken top part so that I could rehang the broken slat.